-- Do not yet have problems with substance abuse, but are likely to develop them
+- Do not yet have problems with substance misuse, but are likely to develop them

 - Are demonstrating high-risk behaviors but do not believe they need treatment

 - Are medically diagnosed with addiction and need clinical assistance in obtaining treatment

 - Have a family member with an addiction, and are otherwise forced to depend on the justice system as their primary gateway to getting help for their loved one

 “Every single parent in America needs to understand: this can happen to your child.”

 The four steps to SBIRT are designed for use in medical settings such as clinics, hospital wards, emergency rooms, and other health care sites.

 Step 1: Screening

-Healthcare providers initiate an evidence-based questionnaire to identify a patient’s placement on a spectrum of substance abuse use, ranging from risky, to problematic, to the disease of addiction.
+Healthcare providers initiate an evidence-based questionnaire to identify a patient’s placement on a spectrum of substance use, ranging from risky, to problematic, to the disease of addiction.
 The screening yields a numerical score reflecting the severity of abuse and guides the level of intervention.
 In some cases, screening alone can raise awareness, reduce use, and have preventive effects.

 Step 2: Brief Intervention